-The first field in the EEA area, Tortue, started oil production in September 2018 from two horizontal development wells.
-In 2019/2020 a further two wells were drilled and brought onstream with the final two wells onstream in 2021.
+The Tortue field started oil production in 2018 from two horizontal development wells.
+In 2020 a further two wells were drilled and brought onstream with the final two wells coming onstream in 2021.
 The oil from the Tortue wells is produced via subsea trees and flowlines to a leased FPSO (the "Adolo") for processing, storage and export.